 Phase 1: El Gallo Phase I achieved its first gold pour in September 2012.
 Commercial production was accomplished on January 1, 2013.
 Production is expected to average about 50,000 ounces of gold per year at a cost of $800 per ounce.

 El Gallo 1 is currently being expanded from 3,000 to 4,500 tonnes per day.
-The expansion is ahead of schedule with completion expected at the end of Q1 2014 versus the earlier estimate of end of Q2 2014.
+The expansion is ahead of schedule with completion expected in early April 2014, versus the earlier estimate of end of Q2 2014.
 The cost to complete the expansion has been reduced to $3 million from $5 million.
 The cost is lower than expected due to a large contingency that was initially included but has since been reduced.
 The increased capacity, combined with higher grades as mining moves deeper in the pit, is expected to increase production from 27,300 gold equivalent ounces in 2013, to 37,500 gold equivalent ounces in 2014 and 75,000 gold equivalent ounces by 2015.
+Cash costs are also expected to decrease from US$750 per oz. to US$575 per oz. starting next year.

 Key Operational Facts (Phase 1)

 Phase 2: A feasibility study was completed in September 2012.
 Phase 2 is estimated to contribute an additional 105,000 ounces of gold equivalent for a total of 135,000 ounces of gold equivalent per year.
-The Company estimates a $600 per ounce cash cost with the start date of 2014.
+The Company estimates a $600 per ounce cash cost for Phase 2.
 The Capex for Phase 2 is approximately $180 Million.

 ||Sinaloa State, Mexico